HunterGhost27/Stats-Configurator/Documentation/QuickTour.md

 ## Quick-Start

 It's time to get your feet wet, so let's get started.
-Once you've installed and activated the mod open up the game and load into a save.
+Once you've installed and activated the mod, open up the game and load into a save.
 The *stats-configurator* item will be added to your inventory automatically.
 Using it will open up the **Mod-Menu** - from here, you can access most of the important functions of this mod.

 |||
 |-|-|